SLAMPAI/game_reasoning_arena/analysis/README_how_to.md

 ## 🔄 Automated Analysis Workflow (RECOMMENDED)

-The new automated pipeline replaces the manual multi-step process below.
+The automated pipeline replaces the manual multi-step process below.
 Instead of running each script individually, you can now:

 ### Single Command Analysis
 ```bash